Skip to main content

 level: observe

-Dino scans your API, records findings, and reports them — but never blocks CI.
+Dino runs against your API, records findings, and reports them — but never blocks CI.
 Every scan result is saved to watch history for trend analysis.

 dino watch --autonomy observe --interval 300